ebebbington/copytube/README.md

 * PHP

+* Node

+    * SocketIO

 # Components

-CopyTube is currently split into 1 application (with the use of Nginx handling PHP-FPM and passing requests to the PHP container):
+CopyTube is currently split into 2 applications (with the use of Nginx handling PHP-FPM and passing requests to the PHP container):

 ## Copytube (Main App)